Safe-SAIL: Towards a Fine-grained Safety Landscape of Large Language Models via Sparse Autoencoder Interpretation

-Results compared with human-labeled token-level simulation are shown in top row of Figure \ref{fig:two correlation}.
-The bottom left figure shows a strong correlation ($r = 0.8$) between segment-level and token-level CorrScore.
-Although Segment-level simulation is a simplification of Token-level simulation, it still preserves considerable performance while reducing computational cost by roughly 55\%.
-We also report the simulation performance and efficiency for different numbers of segments in our segment-level simulation methods in Figure \ref{fig:different segment number}, as an approximation of token-level simulation.
+Results compared with human-labeled \textit{TLS} are shown in top row of Figure \ref{fig:two correlation}.
+The bottom left figure shows a strong correlation ($r = 0.8$) between segment-level and token-level \textit{CorrScore} when we choose $n=8$.
+Although \textit{SLS} is a simplification of \textit{TLS}, it still preserves considerable performance while reducing computational cost by roughly 55\%.
+We also report the simulation performance and efficiency for different numbers of segments in \textit{SLS} in Figure \ref{fig:different segment number}, as an approximation of \textit{TLS}.

-\section{4.
-Insights}
+\section{Insights}

-We present exploratory analyses demonstrating the utility of our SAE-based neuron interpretation database in uncovering the internal representation of safety-critical concepts in large language models.
-Focusing on pornography as a representative harmful category, we investigate how models encode specific real-world entities, such as known pornographic websites.
-These findings validate the framework's effectiveness and enable concept-driven, semantically meaningful auditing of model knowledge.
+In this section, we present exploratory analyses on our SAE-based feature interpretation database to uncover safety-critical concepts.

-\subsection{4.1 Activation Patterns Imply Knowledge}
+\subsection{Activation Patterns Imply Knowledge}

-We investigate whether LLMs encode latent knowledge of adult websites through SAE neuron activation patterns.
-Using the prompt “What is the main function of \{web\_url\}?”, we evaluated 20 verified pornographic URLs, recording neuron activations at the first few tokens after URL input across 50 inference runs per URL.
+We take pornography as a representative harmful category and investigate how models encode specific real-world entities, such as known pornographic websites, through SAE feature activation patterns.
+Using the prompt “\texttt{What is the main function of \{web\_url\}?}”, we evaluate 20 pornographic URLs, recording feature activations at the first few tokens after URL input across 50 inference runs per URL.
 Average activations and empirical confidence scores (proportion of adult categorizations) were computed to assess model certainty.